dengsauve/advent-of-code-2020/README.md

 **Day-08**
 I forgot to reset the @accumulator variable when trying jpm/nop swapping, that set me back 5 minutes at least on the 2nd half.

+**Day-09**
+First part, easy peasy.
+Second part was a little more tedious, mostly because I thought about recursing the problem the wrong way.

 ## Footnotes

 <sup>1</sup>Eastern Standard Time 😉